Oliver-Federico/Personality-Test/README.md

 # Personality Test Analyzer
 Welcome to PTARM (Personality Test Analyzer Read Me) in this read me file you will learn how to use the PTARM and how it works.

 The PTARM is a data analyzer that analyzes the data from the [Keirsey Personality Test](https://www.keirsey.com/).
-It scores you on 4 categorys, Introvert or extrovert (IE), Sensing or Intution (SE), Thinking or Feeling (TF), Judging or Preceiving (JP).
+It scores you on 4 categorys, Introvert or extrovert (IE), Sensing or Intution (SE), Thinking or Feeling (TF), Judging or Perceiving (JP).

 ## How the the PTRAM works
 The first step in using the PTARM is understanding the files given.
 When you open the repository you are greeted 6 files (excluding README.md), 3 text files and 3 python files.
 Each file is very important for the operation of the PTARM.